 Of all the attributes of aging, health poses the greatest risk and the biggest opportunity for communities to ensure the independence and contributions of their aging populations.
 Health and wellness, for the purposes of the survey, included not only physical and mental health, but issues of safety, independent living and health care.
 Poor health does not need to be an inevitable consequence of aging.
 Adoptions of healthy lifestyles and the use of preventive services will reduce the risk of morbidity and increase healthy longevity of older residents.
-The Orange County health status profile for 2021 shows that the leading causes of death are heart disease with 4,396 average deaths, and cancer average deaths, 3,558 consistently been the top two leading causes of death during the period 2017-2021.
-During this period, Alzheimer's disease has been the third leading cause death, followed of cerebrovascular disease (stroke) and chronic lower respiratory diseases.
+The Orange County health status profile for 2021 shows that the leading causes of death are heart disease with 4,396 average deaths, and cancer with 3,558 average deaths, and have consistently been the top two leading causes of death during the period 2017-2021.
+During this period, Alzheimer's disease has been the third leading cause of death, followed by cerebrovascular disease (stroke) and chronic lower respiratory diseases.
 However, after 2020, COVID-19 became the third leading cause of death followed by Alzheimer's, stroke, and chronic lower respiratory diseases.